-Last Updated on January 23, 2024
+Last Updated on September 10, 2024

 I’ve already written posts on finding your local zero waste community and getting involved in local government.
-99% of my entire blog is based on individual action so I have that part covered too. 😉
+99% of my entire blog is based on individual action, so I have that part covered too. 😉

 While I agree that corporations do share some of the blame, I think it is everyone’s responsibility.
+If everyone becomes an environmental advocate, big change can happen.

-The individual buys the products, the companies make them disregarding natural resources, and our politicians let it all happen.
+The individual buys the products, the companies make them while disregarding natural resources, and our politicians let it all happen.

 No one is blameless here, but it’s important to remember that citizens must act so policy and businesses can react!

-1. conversation
+- conversation

-2. voting with our dollars
+- voting with our dollars

 I challenge you to write three businesses about their practices this month.
+You can’t be an environmental advocate if you’re not advocating for anything.

 I think one of the best (and easiest!) places to start is with straws.